MileHacker Logo

 • Multan Museum: Diverse collection.
 Islamic manuscripts, ancient coins, stamps, pre-Islamic pottery, Gandhara sculptures, British colonial items.

-• Chronological journey through the area's heritage.
-No different major specialized museums.
+• Chronological a journey across the area's heritage.
+No other major specialized museums.

 • Art Galleries: Limited formal galleries.
-Local artists display perform in cultural centers or private spaces.
+Local artists display work in cultural institutions or private spaces.
 Check local exhibitions.

 • Multan Arts Council: Hosts cultural events, musical performances, theatrical plays, art exhibitions.
 Check their schedule.